Friday, April 26, 2024

 Muriel James (1917-2018) Best-selling Author

-"Born to Win" author Muriel James
+Muriel James and "Born to Win"

-Muriel James was a not psychotherapist, educator, and best-selling author who wrote 19 books about subjects from personal growth to spirituality.
+Muriel James was a psychotherapist, educator, and best-selling author who wrote 19 books about subjects from personal growth to spirituality.

 Muriel helped popularize the ideas and methods of transactional analysis, which were pioneered by her mentor, Dr. Eric Berne.
 She gained acclaim in the 1970s and 1980s through popular self-help books, including the bestseller Born to Win: Transactional Analysis with Gestalt Experiments, which she coauthored.
 She lectured to groups and conferences around the world about the concepts of “self-reparenting” and other approaches to psychotherapy and encouraged participants to come to grips with painful past experiences and become more aware of their behavioral “scripts.”